jamcha-aa/compatible-novels/en/article/README.md

 The turtle looked at you and said, "Please insert this chip into your terminal.
 Then the translator will be available soon."

 "Thank you."
-You said thank you to the turtle, insert the chip into the handset, and said, "By the way you said customers are rare, right?"
+You said thank you to the turtle, insert the chip into the handset, and said, "By the way you said customers are rare, right?

 "Yes.
 Other customers will not visit for a while."

 When you heard that you smiled and said, "I need training on a translator.
-So, let me tell you some stories I know?"
+So, let me tell you some stories I know of?"

 The turtle was surprised again and stretched her neck.